 For one, naturally occurring properties in coconut oil are actually lightening your skin, by changing the skin pigment and easing discoloration that’s likely occurred due to the marks.

-As annoying as any stretch marks can be, easily the biggest complaints come from the dark red/purple hued ones, which are far more visible and hard to ignore than the lighter scar-like marks.
+As annoying as any stretch marks can be, easily the biggest complaints come from the dark red/purple-hued ones, which are far more visible and hard to ignore than the lighter scar-like marks.

-Since stretch marks occur in the first place because of skin being stretched and pulled too fast and too suddenly, it makes sense that the more supple your skin is, the more it will be able to handle any stretching, and the less marks will appear.
+Since stretch marks occur in the first place because of skin being stretched and pulled too fast and too suddenly, it makes sense that the more supple your skin is, the more it will be able to handle any stretching, and the fewer marks will appear.
 That’s why it’s crucial to keep skin hydrated and moisturized, to make it more pliable.

 There’s really nothing better on the market for moisture than coconut oil, which beats out even the fanciest of lotions.
-Not only will you be soothing your current marks and keeping them from getting any worse, you’ll be actively preventing the occurrence of future ones by making coconut oil a part of your daily skin routine.
+Not only will you be soothing your current marks and keeping them from getting any worse, but you’ll also be actively preventing the occurrence of future ones by making coconut oil a part of your daily skin routine.

 Lastly, if you’ve noticed how seemingly unfair it is that some people are far more susceptible to stretch marks than others, it’s largely because of the amount (or lack) of collagen in the skin.

 You’ve likely heard of collagen’s role in keeping skin looking plump and young, which is because it directly contributes to skin’s elasticity.
 The more you have, the more supple your skin.